tanpawarit/Dean-Valuation-Engine/README.md

 ## ✨ Features
 - **🤖 Symphony of Specialized Agents**: Imagine a dream team of AI analysts!
 Each agent is a master of its domain (business models, financial health, market trends), collaborating to provide a holistic view.
 ![Dean's Valuation Engine Workflow](asset/agent_flow_update.png)
-- **📈 Dynamic Graph-Powered Orchestration**: No rigid scripts here!
-Dean's uses a flexible, graph-based system (LangGraph) to plan and execute complex analyses dynamically, adapting to the unique needs of each query.
+- **📈 Dynamic Analysis Plans**: Powered by LangGraph, the system intelligently adapts its analysis strategy for each unique company, ensuring a relevant and thorough investigation.
 - **🎯 Pinpoint Analysis Capabilities**:
     - **Business Model & Market Sizing Mastery**: Uncover the DNA of a company's success and its true market potential.
     - **Financial X-Ray Vision**: Deep dive into financial statements to assess strength, stability, and future outlook.